org-mushroom-kingdom/bash-git-script/sandbox/README.md

 I just needed something with a somewhat larger directory tree, with files that don't really matter in it.
 There should be a smattering of files in the subfolders, with various extensions.
 Some files may be extensionless (to mimic things like a Jenkinsfile, Dockerfile, etc)

-Many of the files in the sandbox/other directory and its subfolders begin with "dummy"
+Many of the files in the sandbox/other directory and its subfolders begin with ```dummy```
 The hint is in the name: They're dummy files, whose text will more or less state they are dummy files and where they are located.

-Some files won't begin with 'dummy' but may serve the same purpos; their name should reflect their purpose/representation.
+Some files won't begin with 'dummy' but may serve the same purpose; their name should reflect their purpose/representation.
 For example, this repo doesn't interact with Jenkins at all, but there is a Jenkinsfile in ```sandbox/other/sub2/```.
 If you checked its contents, you'll see the same sort of message you would in a dummy file.

 All filepaths here EXCEPT the ```not-in-codeowners``` folder should be covered in CODEOWNERS in some way, whether it be mentioning paths or specific files.

 P.S.
 This README file also serves as an example of a repo having multiple README files but in different directories--the Github webpage will still detect a README file and display it as it would as seen in the top-level of a repo.
-This sort of README organizing can be useful to TBD
+This sort of README organizing can be useful to give more insight in regards to that directory's contents

+P.P.S.
+Fun fact: team-peach owns all the README.md files in this repo via the ```**/README.md``` syntax in CODEOWNERS.